jingye-xu/TinyRunners/README.md

 ## How to test our model

-1. Refer to evaluation repository provided by TinyML Contest committe:
+1. Refer to evaluation repository provided by TinyML Contest committee:
 [demo evaluation](https://github.com/tinymlcontest/tinyml_contest2022_demo_evaluation)

 2. Use "validation.py" to validate the model after deploying.
 Please make sure select the correct serial port.